consento-org/crypto/Readme.md

 reader.readerKey // To backup/restore the receiver
 writer.senderKey // To backup/restore the sender
-reader.channelKeyBase64 === writer.channelKeyBase64 === verifier.channelKeyBase64
+reader.verifyKeyBase64 === writer.verifyKeyBase64 === verifier.verifyKeyBase64
-// The lookup id is same here, the channelKey may be used to verify the data, can also be used for the channel
+// The lookup id is same here, the verifyKey may be used to verify the data, can also be used for the channel

 writer.signKey // Allows the writer to sign messages, only privy to the writer reader.decryptKey // Allows the reader to decrypt messages, only privy to the reader